The Practice

 4. Present your root cause analysis and suggested solutions with trade-offs to the user and seek validation before proceeding with fixes - do not change any files.

 Once you’ve mastered structured prompting, you’ll quickly realize that manually crafting perfect prompts for every task is unsustainable.
-This is where the second layer comes in: turning your prompt engineering insights into reusable, configurable systems.
+This is where the second discipline comes in: turning your prompt engineering insights into reusable, configurable systems.

-Layer 2: Agent Primitives
+Discipline 2: Agent Primitives

 Core Primitives